Kiamo2/YATI/README.md

 The addon is available in GDScript as well as in C# for the Mono version of Godot 4.

-- Download either the [GDScript version](../../releases/download/v1.5.3/v1.5.3-gdscript.zip) or the [CSharp version](../../releases/download/v1.5.3/v1.5.3-csharp.zip)
+- Download either the [GDScript version](../../releases/download/v1.5.4/v1.5.4-gdscript.zip) or the [CSharp version](../../releases/download/v1.5.4/v1.5.4-csharp.zip)
 - Move the unzipped addon folder with its entire content to your Godot project folder
 - After starting your project in Godot the plugin should appear at Project>>Project Settings...>>Plugins

-- **C# version:** Run your project once for building the plugin, otherwise enabling will fail
+>**C# version:** Run your project once for building the plugin, otherwise enabling will fail
+'Run your project' means 'Press the Play button'.
+For this to work a main scene must have been configured.`

 - Enable the plugin by ticking the enable checkbox

 ## Usage

 - Place your Tiled map(s) with all its parts (.PNGs/.tsx/.tsj/.tx/.tj/...) somewhere inside your Godot project
-- Please check: Tiled editor should seamlessly work inside your project i.e. all its references must be ok
+- Please check: Tiled editor should seamlessly work with the maps inside your project i.e. all its references must be ok

+> Strictly speaking, only the tiled map files (.tmx/.tmj) and the map resources (.PNGs) *need* to be inside your Godot project so that they can be recognised and imported by Godot.
+Tilesets - if they are not embedded anyway - *can* be outside the Godot project as long as they are correctly referenced in the map file(s).
+The same goes for template files (.tx/.tj) and Tiled project files.
+However, I doubt this to be very useful, as the PNG files referenced by the tileset must also be inside the project.
+Thus we'd end up with internal references pointing outwards and external references pointing inwards.

 - Once these requirements are all met, (re-)starting the project lets the import run automatically
 - **Important recommendation:** Untick "Use multiple threads" in Project Settings (Advanced) Editor>>Import
 Otherwise - if you have more than one Tiled map - Godot may freeze (+crash) during import.